initOS/dob/docs/command.md

   - Initial generation of versions.txt file
     + Can aggregate the requirements.txt file of all repositories
     + Experimental
+  - Handling the changes in requirements.txt by freezing python modules

 * `odoo freeze`
   - Freeze the python packages into the versions.txt